JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Previously messaged users by default #DONE
 - Previous users should link to the convo #DONE
 - Hover cards on previous users #DONE
-- Add a new location prop as currently the location is too much on the right
+- Add a new location prop as currently the location is too much on the right #DONE
+- Do not show the search results div if there are no possible suggestions
 - If user submits a query, then it should search again and filter the results, removing the previously messaged users
 - Selector for only messages or Users
 - Back button which will show the previous users again